ewang2002/ewang2002/README.md

 - I'm traveling to various [national parks](https://www.nps.gov/index.htm) and other cool nature-related places, with tentative plans to travel internationally again.
 - I'm currently reworking [Tooga](https://github.com/ToogaInc/ToogaBooga), an open-source Discord bot designed for Realm of the Mad God raid servers.

-> [!IMPORTANT]
-> Most of my projects are not on my profile; rather, they have been grouped by GitHub organizations.
-Most of my major projects are in the [UCSD Historical Enrollment Data organization](https://github.com/UCSD-Historical-Enrollment-Data) or the [Toogainc organization](https://github.com/ToogaInc).
-Some of my older, less developed projects and test code can be found in my [sandbox organization](https://github.com/ewang2002-sandbox).

 <details>
 <summary>More Information.</summary>
 <br>